rsyncOSX/mydocsy/content/en/docs/Important.md

 For instructions on executing an estimation run, refer to the *New tasks* or *Getting started* section.

-#### The --delete parameter and new tasks
+#### The --delete parameter

+In the current release 2.3.9, the `--delete` parameter is a default parameter when adding new tasks.
+From version 2.4.x, next release, this parameter is no longer set as a parameter when adding new tasks.

 {{< alert color="warning" >}}

-The `--delete` parameter causes rsync to keep the source and destination in sync.
+The `--delete` parameter causes rsync to keep the *source* and *destination* in sync.
 If a file is deleted in source, the `--delete` parameter causes rsync to delete the file in the destination as well.

-If you keep the `--delete` flag enabled, you may also switch on the *Backup* parameter.
-The *Backup* causes rsync to explicit save all files within a backup catalog before any changes.
+If the `--delete` parameter is removed, there will be more data in *destination* when files in *source* are deleted.

 {{< /alert >}}